 Cities can disclose to CDP, Global Covenant of Mayors and C40, if applicable.
 Global Covenant questions are integrated in the questionnaires and guidance below.
 A full suite of support, guidance documents and webinars can be accessed through your dashboard when you log in.

-In 2019, CDP has partnered with ICLEI Local Governments for Sustainability to present one unified platform for city climate reporting, streamlining the process of reporting and ensuring simplicity and standardisation for reporting cities.
+Since 2019, CDP has partnered with ICLEI - Local Governments for Sustainability to present one unified platform for city climate reporting, streamlining the process of reporting and ensuring simplicity and standardisation for reporting cities.
 Cities will only have to report once, on one platform, to the following questions.

 CDP provides guidance that explains each question in detail and describes what information to provide, the required format, and where to find tools or further information to construct your answer.